 The Georgian national selection was held on January 20th and after 25 contestants fighting for the rights to represent their country, Tako Gachechiladze was picked by public as well as five international juror with her song Keep The Faith.

-- Greece: Demy – Song to be chosen later
+- Greece: Demy – This Is Love

 - Hungary: Joci Pápai – Origo